FertigLab/splicemutr/README.md

 R >= 4.0.2\
 python >= 3.6.10

 To build the SpliceMutr environment, install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/), create a conda environment, and build the conda package contained within splicemutr_packages.yml.
 You will also need to build the conda environment contained within leafcutter_package.yml in order to run the LeafCutter components of the SpliceMutr pipeline.
 Additionally, you will need to install the most recent version of BSgenome.
 You will need to start R in order to do this then install BiocManager, then use it to install BSgenome.
+Finally, you will need to install optparse in R.

 ``` bash
 conda env create -f leafcutter_package.yml